what is honed tile? digging into the stone finish

 honed tile is very durable in most spaces and requires very little upkeep. with the right sealing support, it can last generations with minimal maintenance.

-tile for showers and backsplashes needs an impregnating sealer to prevent stains from acidic substances. additionally, porous materials like marble and limestone should be resealed regularly. how often you reseal ranges depending on the material and how often it is exposed to moisture, so be sure to consult your contractor here.
+natural stone kitchen backsplashes and showers need an impregnating sealer to prevent stains from acidic substances. additionally, porous materials like marble and limestone should be resealed regularly. how often you reseal ranges depending on the material and how often it is exposed to moisture, so be sure to consult your contractor here.

 shop honed tile